robnagler/robnagler.github.io/_posts/2021-11-17-Code-Breaker.md

 > hack job."

 > [k4264] One reason Jiankui was defiant was that he had thought he would
 > be hailed as a Chinese hero, perhaps even a global one.
-Indeed,

 > [k4358] So they decided, once again, to steer a middle course.
 There was
 > a need for more specific guidelines on when germline gene editing should